 However, how can you be assured that the premix will be stable over time?

-Bio-Rad recently launched StarBright Dyes.
-These exceptionally bright dyes bring a new level of flexibility to your flow experiments, by allowing the resolution of rare populations and low-density antigens, without the requirement for special buffers even when multiplexing.
+Bio-Rad StarBright™ Dyes are exceptionally bright dyes bringing a new level of flexibility to your flow experiments, by allowing the resolution of rare populations and low-density antigens, without the requirement for special buffers even when multiplexing.

-Following best practices, a small panel of four StarBright Dye conjugated antibodies, CD3 SBV610 (MCA463SBV610), CD4 SBB700 (MCA1267SBB700), CD8 SBV670 (MCA1226SBV670) and CD19 SBV515 (MCA1940SBV515), was designed.
+Following best practices, a small panel of four StarBright Dye conjugated antibodies, CD3 SBV610 (MCA463SBV610), CD4 SBB700 (MCA1267SBB700), CD8 SBV670 (MCA1226SBV670), and CD19 SBV515 (MCA1940SBV515), was designed.
 Antibodies were titrated before use and used in the panel at a concentration that gave the best stain index.
 We premixed these four StarBright Dyes and stored them as a master mix at 4oC for 28 days.
 We compared the staining of the freshly made master mix and the mix prepared 28 days before use on the same sample of peripheral blood.
 As you can see in Figure 1, the pattern of staining is very similar regardless of the age of the master mix, with similar B and T cell populations identified.

 Fig.1.
 Staining of human blood with a premixed four StarBright Dye panel.
-Human peripheral blood was stained with an antibody mix consisting of CD3 SBV610 (MCA463SBV610), CD4 SBB700 (MCA1267SBB700), CD8 SBV670 (MCA1226SBV670) and CD19 SBV515 (MCA1940SBV515) made up fresh, or made with no additional storage buffer added, and kept at 4oC for 28 days.
+Human peripheral blood was stained with an antibody mix consisting of CD3 SBV610 (MCA463SBV610), CD4 SBB700 (MCA1267SBB700), CD8 SBV670 (MCA1226SBV670), and CD19 SBV515 (MCA1940SBV515) made up fresh, or made with no additional storage buffer added, and kept at 4oC for 28 days.
 DRAQ7 was added just prior to acquiring on the ZE5 Cell Analyzer and cells were gated on live single cell lymphocytes.

 We also tested the effect of leaving the StarBright Dye mixes in three different buffers.
 We compared the samples stored in PBS (no buffer), Bio-Rad Staining Buffer (BUF073) which contains FBS, 1% BSA in PBS, and Brilliant Stain Buffer (BD), taking the staining volume to 50 µl/test.
 As can be seen from the graphs (Figure 2), apart from some minor variation when no buffer was used, there was very little difference in the staining over time, regardless of the buffer.
 The staining was very consistent and the same percent positive for each population could be identified.

 Fig. 2.
 Effect of different buffers on premixing.
-Graphs of percent positive for the CD3+, CD4+, CD3+, CD8+ and CD19+ populations, when StarBright Dye conjugated antibodies were stored in different buffers after premixing for up to 28 days.
+Graphs of percent positive for the CD3+, CD4+, CD3+, CD8+, and CD19+ populations, when StarBright Dye conjugated antibodies were stored in different buffers after premixing for up to 28 days.

 Once we had established the buffer had no effect on the premixed vs fresh staining profiles, we expanded the panel size and incubated the mix for 33 days at 4oC.
 By increasing the number of markers, we were able to detect more cell types.
 The new panel consisted of five StarBright UltraViolet and six StarBright Violet Dyes as shown in Table 1.
 Best practice in panel building was followed by titrating all antibodies prior to use, placing bright dyes on lower antigen density markers, and reducing the effect of spillover by placing those with high spillover on mutually exclusive markers.